 If you are making an effort to achieve a specific goal, make sure it is something you really want.

 For example, you may set a timeline to move in together in six months.
 Still, halfway through you got a fantastic job opportunity that you wanted for a long time and would be fantastic for your career.
 In that case, if you planned to move to be with your partner maybe now, it will be your partner moving to be with you.

-So, how do you manage this change?
-A timeline can help you keep an eye on this change, but what do you do when this change happens?
+A timeline can help you recognise this change, but what do you do when this change happens?